arfc/d3ploy/README.md

 global calls within a Cyclus simulation so that all agents within the simulation can communicate.
 The goal of this package is to provide three types of mathematical basis for determining supply and demand of commodities within Cyclus; Non-optimizing (NO) deterministing optimization (DO), and Stochastic optimization (SO).

+The user needs to specify the supply chain in the form of initial facilities.
+With the `driving commodity` and initial facilities, the Institution will figure out the supply chain and will deploy prototypes to meet the demand of the driving commodity.

 Dependencies
 ============